intbio/MolModEdu/GROMACS/nucl/README.md

-# Tutorial on simulating molecular dynamics of nucleosome core particle in Gromacs
+# Tutorial on simulating molecular dynamics of a nucleosome core particle in Gromacs
 ## Directory structure
 [docs](docs) - documentation for the current tutorial
 [prep](prep) - scripts to prepare the structure for simulations